-WordPress is considered to be one of the most widely used CMS in today’s digital landscape.
-Due to some common and overlooked factors, WordPress sites are often left vulnerable for attacks by hackers.
+WordPress is considered one of the most widely used CMSs in today’s digital landscape.
+However, WordPress sites are often vulnerable to hackers’ attacks due to some common and overlooked factors.

-WordPress Security is something that should never be compromised on.
-Bad security means risk of malware and hack-attacks that can become extremely costly for any business.
+WordPress Security is something that should never be compromised.
+Bad security means the risk of malware and hack-attacks that can become extremely costly for any business.

-Securing a WordPress page itself is not sufficient.
-A WordPress site has to be fortified by limiting access to valuable files and user data.
-Making a few essential updates can significantly reduce the chances of the site being attacked.
-These changes will modify the way that WordPress runs on a server and the level of access users will have to the platform.
+Securing a WordPress page itself is not enough.
+A WordPress site must be fortified by limiting access to valuable files and user data.
+Making a few essential updates can significantly reduce the site’s chances of being attacked.
+These changes will modify how WordPress runs on a server, and the level of access users will have to the platform.

-No room for error should be left and every base should be covered.
-It’s better to hire a WordPress web developer to secure and safeguard your site against malicious external intruders.
+There should be no room for error, and every base should be covered.
+Hiring a WordPress web developer to secure and safeguard your site against malicious external intruders is better.

 Below are some tips and tricks for securing WordPress.